 A) Your tunes come in a range of tempos, B) Some of your tunes have a driving highTake a rotating (Viennese or rotary) waltz for example.
 The sweet spot for intermediate dancers is around 144 bpm.
 A common DJ mistake is to play a quiet ballad or gentle waltz that happens to be a fast tempo, say 160 or 170 bpm.
-A good example is "You've Got to Hide Your Love Away" by the Beatles, or Pearl Jam's cover of it.
-To the dancers (especially the leads) waltzing now feels like hard work — more effort is required at that fast tempo than the gentle music is providing.
+A good example is "You've Got to Hide Your Love Away" by the Beatles.
+To the dancers (especially the Leads) waltzing now feels like hard work — more effort is required at that fast tempo than the gentle music is providing.
 But a powerful driving rhythmic tune at the same 170 tempo would be fine.

 above and below the sweet-spot tempo for energy, and some have an easygoing low energy.